HenryZhao88/ScanProof/README.md

 **One thing worth knowing about the splits.** MedMNIST builds PneumoniaMNIST's train and val splits from the source *training* collection, and uses the source *validation* collection as the test split.
 So test is genuinely shifted: the ensemble scores ~98% on validation and materially lower on test.
-That's not a defect for our purposes.
+That's not a defect for these purposes.
 It's what makes this a useful reliability benchmark, because there are real errors left for the signals to catch.

 ## Testing